dewDay/SafeNet-App/README.md

 * Baby essentials
 * Hygiene products
 * Other locally available necessities
-The long-term goal is to connect users with nearby participating stores and services.
+The long term goal is to connect users with nearby participating stores and services.

 # Preventing Misuse: